Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Introduction

 \section{Introduction}

-As an important tool for comparing probability distributions, the optimal transport (OT) theory \cite{Villani_2008_OTBook_s,Peyre_2019_OTBook_s} provides a robust and relevant distance for measuring two probability distributions on an already defined metric space, which is so-called the Wasserstein distance.
-However, due to the high computational complexity of $O(n^3\log(n))$ when solving the OT problem, it is difficult to apply it to practical machine learning tasks.
-In recent years, thanks to the computational improvements in solving OT problems with entropic regularizers, computing an approximate Wasserstein distance with a negligible error is brought down to a quadratic time complexity.
-Therefore, a lot of research works with applications of the OT theory showed up in many domains of machine learning, such as \cite{arjovsky2017wasserstein,genevay2018learning}, which introduced a mini-batch OT loss to the generative models.
-In the graph learning domain, {a framework of the Wasserstein kernel was proposed, which utilizes} the Wasserstein distance to define distances or embeddings between graph-structured data \cite{togninalli2019wasserstein,kolouri2020wasserstein}.
-In the sequence learning domain, \cite{su2017order} modified the original OT problem to generate a solution with the characteristic of sequential data by adding temporal regularization terms, while \cite{Horie_EUSIPCO_2022} proposed a method for sequence matching with three auto-weighted OT subproblems.
-In the meantime, in order to compute the solution to the OT problem more efficiently, many efforts have also been made.
-This includes related works such as the sliced Wasserstein distance \cite{bonneel2015sliced,kolouri2019generalized}, which approximates the solution by solving one-dimensional OT problems on projections of data.
+As an important tool for comparing probability distributions, optimal transport (OT) theory \cite{Villani_2008_OTBook_s,Peyre_2019_OTBook_s} provides a robust and relevant distance for measuring two probability distributions on an already defined metric space: the so-called Wasserstein distance.
+However, because of the high computational complexity of $O(n^3\log(n))$ when solving a $n$-dimensional OT problem, it is difficult to apply it to practical machine learning tasks.
+In recent years, by virtue of computational improvements in solving an OT problem with entropic regularizers, computing an approximate Wasserstein distance with a negligible error is brought down to a quadratic time complexity.
+Therefore, many research works with applications of the OT theory showed up in many domains of machine learning \cite{arjovsky2017wasserstein,genevay2018learning}, which introduced a mini-batch OT loss to the generative models.
+In the graph learning domain, a framework of the Wasserstein kernel was proposed, which uses the Wasserstein distance to define distances or embeddings between graph-structured data \cite{togninalli2019wasserstein,kolouri2020wasserstein,Huang_SigPro_2020,Fang_AAAI_2023}.
+In the sequence learning domain, \cite{su2017order} modified the original OT problem to generate a solution with the characteristic of sequential data by adding temporal regularization terms.
+To compute solutions to OT problems more efficiently, many efforts have also been made.
+In this context, several related works include the well-known Sinkhorn solver \cite{Peyre_2019_OTBook_s}, which computes approximate solutions using entropic regularization.
+Additionally, the low-rank Sinkhorn \cite{scetbon2021low} solver calculates low-rank solutions for couplings based on Sinkhorn's solver.
+Moreover, the sliced Wasserstein distance \cite{bonneel2015sliced,kolouri2019generalized} presents a novel means of approximating the solution by solving one-dimensional OT problems on projections of data. {In addition to the original OT problem, which is limited to measures with equal total mass, a relaxed problem known as the unbalanced optimal transport (UOT) \cite{benamou2003numerical, Fukunaga_ICASSP_2022, Su_IJCNN_2024a} has been introduced for measures with differing total masses.}